Medically reviewed by Drugs.com. Last updated on Nov 1, 2019.

-Sorilux Foam is indicated for the topical treatment of plaque psoriasis of the scalp and body in patients 18 years and older.
+Sorilux Foam is indicated for the topical treatment of plaque psoriasis of the scalp and body in adults and pediatric patients 4 years of age and older.

 Sorilux Dosage and Administration

 Sorilux Foam is for topical use only.
 Sorilux Foam is not for oral, ophthalmic, or intravaginal use.

 Apply a thin layer of Sorilux Foam twice daily to the affected areas and rub in gently and completely.
 Avoid contact with the face and eyes.

 Dosage Forms and Strengths

 0.005%, white foam.
 Sorilux Foam contains calcipotriene 50 mcg/g in an aqueous-based emulsion foam vehicle.